zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    Generated for analyzer violations when parsing of a protocol, file, or packet.

-   :atype: The type of the analyzer reporting the violation.
+   :param atype: The type of the analyzer reporting the violation.
 The value may be associated
           with a protocol, file or packet analyzer.

-   :info: Details about the violation.
+   :param info: Details about the violation.
 This record may include a :zeek:type:`connection`
          object or :zeek:type:`fa_file` and optionally the raw data as :zeek:type:`string` related to this violation.